Tracking the Tropics: Hurricane Sally inches closer to the Gulf Coast

 The storm is expected to bring life-threatening flash flooding along portions of the northern Gulf Coast on Tuesday, and produce 10 to 20 inches of rainfall.
 Storm surge could be as high as 9 feet in some areas.

-At 5 a.m., the storm had maximum sustained winds of 85 mph, and was about 60 miles east-southeast of the mouth of the Mississippi River.
-It was moving west-northwest at 2 mph.
+At 8 a.m., the storm had maximum sustained winds of 85 mph, and was about 65 miles east of the mouth of the Mississippi River.
+It was moving northwest at 2 mph.

 Sally is expected to move near the coast of southeastern Louisiana Tuesday and make landfall in the hurricane warning area Tuesday night or Wednesday morning.